 Tomatoes, similar to carrots, are considered a non-starchy vegetable in meal planning for diabetes.
 This means that the amount of naturally occurring sugar is minimal in a serving.
-A non-starchy vegetable serving is ½ cup cooked or 1 cup raw and contains approximately 2 grams of sugar and 4 grams of total carbohydrates (amount of starches and sugars added together).
+A non-starchy vegetable serving is ½ cup cooked or 1 cup raw and contains approximately 2 grams of sugar and 4 grams of total carbohydrates (the amount of starches and sugars added together).

 The total amount of carbohydrates in food affects glucose levels in people with diabetes.
-The bottom line is that tomatoes are not high in total carbohydrates or sugar and are an excellent source of B vitamins like folate, and vitamins A, C, E, and K. Non-starchy vegetables of all shapes, taste, and colors are a valuable part of meal planning for people with and without diabetes
+The bottom line is that tomatoes are not high in total carbohydrates or sugar and are an excellent source of B vitamins like folate, and vitamins A, C, E and K. Non-starchy vegetables of all shapes, taste, and colors are a valuable part of meal planning for people with and without diabetes.

-Meeting with a Registered Dietitian or Certified Diabetes Educator can help you get specific recommendations for meal-time amounts of total carbohydrates.
+Meeting with a registered dietitian or certified diabetes educator can help you get specific recommendations for meal-time amounts of total carbohydrates.